openSUSE/obs-scm-bridge/README.md

 These configuration files are optional and usually only used on OBS server side.

-/etc/obs/services/scm-bridge-critical_instances
+/etc/obs/services/scm-bridge/critical-instances
   Each line contain a list of critical git server instances.
 These instances are support to be reachable always.
 In case of errors the OBS server will retry always to re-run the server.
   Please note that dropped or not accessible repositories still count as an error.

-/etc/obs/services/scm-bridge-credentials
+/etc/obs/services/scm-bridge/credentials
   Each line must contain a triplet with a space seperated:

-  HOSTNAME USERNAME TOKEN/PASSWORD
+  PROJECT_NAMESPACE HOSTNAME USERNAME TOKEN/PASSWORD

   These credentials will be used for git cloning when no other credentials are defined in the specified URL.

+  PROJECT_NAMESPACE is also valid for all sub projects.
+When using '*' it is valid for all projects.

 TODO